 What is Help to Buy?

-Available only on brand new homes, the Help to Buy scheme gives financial assistance to purchasers of brand new homes across Great Britain.
+Available only on brand new homes, the Help to Buy scheme gives financial assistance to purchasers of brand new houses across Great Britain.

 Now used as an ‘umbrella’ brand for a variety of government homebuying schemes, the main part of this initiative provides financial assistance to buyers in the form of an equity loan, a lump sum added to the purchaser’s deposit to reduce the size of the mortgage they need.
 This loan is interest-free for five years and only needs to be repaid when the property is sold.
 Hundreds of housebuilding companies have signed up to the scheme, and there are just a few eligibility criteria for potential buyers to meet in order to qualify for it.